Entra ID Bug — Integer Values in Custom SCIM Attributes

 '[ string, dateTime, binary, reference ]'

-See the problem?
-Integer is missing from that type array entirely.
-The attribute expects an Integer, but the provisioning engine only knows how to pass string, dateTime, binary, and reference.
+Integer is missing from the allowed-type array.
+The attribute expects an Integer, but the provisioning engine on the create path only knows how to pass string, dateTime, binary, and reference.

 I opened a support case with Microsoft and got this RCA back: